ryanpag3/discord-score-bot/README.md

 ## Objectives

-**Score Bot** (working title) aims to fix a lot of the issues I have now with maintaining Tally Bot.
+**Score Bot** aims to fix a lot of the issues I have now with maintaining Tally Bot.

 1. Deployment is not straightforward.
 It's not easy for users to deploy their own instance of the bot.